gujarathisampath/DiscordTool/README.md

 </details>

 <details>
-<summary>Can it clone private channels?</summary>
-Yes, if you have proper permissions in both servers.
+Yes, you only need administrative permissions in the target server where you want to create the clone.
 </details>

 ## ⚖️ License